0xnicholas/gazer/README.md

+[Gazer](https://github.com/0xnicholas/gazer) originated from the early practice of using Rust to develop blockchain, and then with the exploration of the Monoli project, gradually formed into a development framework for building the Monoli L1 Chain.
+Gazer adopts the architecture design similar to Substrate, and learn from Cosmos SDK in the implementation of some modules.

 # 🔮 Gazer
 Gazer is a modular and extensible blockchain framework built in Rust with support for the rWASM runtime and RISC-V runtime.
 It is a set of libraries and primitives for building Monoli Chain.